amunategui/amunategui.github.io/_posts/2014-11-10-wallstreet.md

 ---
 layout: post
-title: Let's Get Rich With quantmod And R!
+title: Let's Get Rich With {quantmod} And R!
 Rich With Knowledge!
 category: Machine Learning
 tags: exploring modeling visualizing
 year: 2014
 month: 11
 day: 10
 published: true
-summary: See how easy it is to download, visualize and manipulate daily stock market data and use it all to build a complex market model.
+summary: See how easy it is display great looking current stock charts in 2 lines of code and then stock market data and use it all to build a complex market model.
 image: wallstreet/unnamed-chunk-11.png
 ---
 **Resources**